Praqma/helmsman/docs/how_to/apps/lifecycle_hooks.md

 You can define two types of hooks in your desired state file:

-- **Gloabl** hooks: are defined in the `settings` stanza and are inherited by all releases in the DSF if they haven't defined their own.
+- **Global** hooks: are defined in the `settings` stanza and are inherited by all releases in the DSF if they haven't defined their own.

 These are defined as follows:
 ```toml